-Successful applicants to the Creative Arts Fellows program will have a declared major in Art, Dance, English (Creative Writing), Graphic Design, Music, and Theater and have a track record of interest in studying the arts.
+Successful applicants to the Creative Arts Fellows program will have a declared major in Art, Dance, English (Creative Writing), Fashion Merchandising, Graphic Design, Interior Design, Music, and Theater and have a track record of interest in studying the arts.
 Previous exhibitions, performances, and a robust portfolio will be an advantage for applicants.
 The program is highly selective and is limited to the top twenty five incoming students in applicable majors in each entering class.

 How to Apply

 To be considered for membership into the Creative Arts Fellows Program, you must first submit your High Point University undergraduate admissions application.

 Then, please complete your Creative Arts Fellows application through your PantherPage by February 1 for priority applicants, and by March 1 for all others.